learnbyexample/cli_text_processing_coreutils/README.md

 * https://learnbyexample.gumroad.com/l/cli_coreutils
 * https://leanpub.com/cli_coreutils
+* You can also get the book as part of **All books bundle** from https://learnbyexample.gumroad.com/l/all-books
 * See https://learnbyexample.github.io/books/ for list of other books

 For a preview of the book, see [sample chapters](https://github.com/learnbyexample/cli_text_processing_coreutils/blob/main/sample_chapters/cli_text_processing_coreutils_sample.pdf)